grafana/grizzly/docs/content/authentication.md

 ## Settings

+> **NOTE**: If you have used Grizzly previously with environment variables, you can initialise the `default` context from your environment simply with `grr config init`.

 Settings can be configured via Grizzly itself, using `grr config set`.
 They are stored in an OS specific location.